ngojenny/pd-notes/02-intermediate-react-v2-brian-holt/notes.md

 * `useImperativeHandle()`: Will mostly not use this - more for library authors

 ## CSS in JS
+* Shows how to use the `emotion.js` library to add CSS in our JS
+* Seems similar to styled-components.
+It keeps things modular.
+If we need to remove a component, the css would also be removed as well, we don’t have to figure out how to clean up the external css file

 ## Code Splitting
 ## Server Side Rendering
 ## TypeScript with React